E006 - How your voice can bring you confidence and joy

 "I can sing beautifully in tune."

-Your natural ability, whatever in your body says "I don't know if I'm singing right", that bit that says, "ooh this feels weird", is actually your tuning sense telling you that, "ooh, we need to move somewhere else."
+Every single person that I work with is singing in tune within half an hour.
+(And I'm not saying you should do private lessons with me to make this work—I'm just saying it's easier than you may think!)
+Your natural ability, whatever it is in your body that says "I don't know if I'm singing right," that says, "Ooh this feels weird," is actually your tuning sense telling you "Oh, we need to move somewhere else."

-And what you to learn how to do, is to move with that feeling, move your voice to the right place and bam, you're a singer and you have a beautiful voice.
-So I'd love you to just do that shift if you are, what you consider to be, a non-singer.
-To shift it just even today to say, "you know what?
-I actually can sing in tune, I'm gonna work out how later but for the moment I totally believe I can and it's just a matter of time and within this lifetime I'm gonna join the big circle of friends who are all singing and we're gonna have a good time together."
+And you can learn how to move with that feeling, move your voice to the right place and—bam, you're a singer and you have a beautiful voice.
+So I'd love you to make that shift if you consider yourself a non-singer.
+To shift it, even today, to say, "You know what?
+I actually can sing in tune.
+I'm gonna work out how later, but for the moment I totally believe I can, and it's just a matter of time.
+And within this lifetime I'm gonna join the big circle of friends who are all singing and we're gonna have a good time together."